wb7odyfred/ConvergenceOS/README.md

-ConvergenceOS
+## ConvergenceOS

-0. Disclaimer
+## Disclaimer

 ConvergenceOS is not affiliated with Valve, Steam, Ubuntu, or Linux Mint in any way.

-1. Overview
+## Overview

-ConvergenceOS is a post-installer to turn a vanilla Ubuntu or Linux Mint installation into a SteamOS(R)-like PC-based video game console, with the option to install secondary home-server functionality in the same manner you would do with either Ubuntu or Linux Mint.
+ConvergenceOS is a post-installer to turn a vanilla Ubuntu or Linux Mint installation into a SteamOS-like PC-based video game console, with the option to install secondary home-server functionality in the same manner you would do with either Ubuntu or Linux Mint.